mindbeam/unbase/docs/design/core-concepts.md

 seq: 3
 ---

-# Unbase Consistency Model

-Unbase seeks to implement a Causal consistency model, which we are calling "Infectious Knowledge" This may be similar to "Potential Causal Consistency"

-The "Infectious Knowledge" Consistency model seeks to implement the strongest consistency guarantees which are possible without coordination under presently understood physical laws, and which is feasible on modern computing hardware.

-This means no shared state, no linearizability, no quorums (except for those you choose to implement as an overlay).

 ## Synopsis

 In functional programming, it's very common to employ immutable data structures.
 These data structures are elegant, and efficient.
 Unbase intends to extend this immutable data-structure into a distributed system which may encompass thousands, or even millions of Unbase instances, while offering strong causal consistency guarantees.
+See [Consistency Model](consistency-model) for details.

 ## Immutable data